Exhausted nursing staff wondering ‘what is coming’ as Covid cases rise

 The Royal College of Nursing said nurses are “already physically and emotionally exhausted” by the pandemic but staff shortages due to Covid-19 mean they are now wondering “What is coming?”

-According to the NHS staff absences due to Covid or self-isolation increased by 18% from 11,375 on November 29 to 13,468 on December 9.
+According to NHS data, staff absences at NHS acute trusts due to Covid or self-isolation increased by 18% from 11,375 on November 29 to 13,468 on December 9.
+The figures then fell back to 12,240 on December 12 – lower than the absences at the start of the month.

-The picture looks bleaker across London where cases continue to rise.
+The picture looks bleak across London where Omicron cases continue to rise.
 On December 12, staff absences had risen by 31% from the start of the month to 1,540 from 1,174.

 Due to the most recent data not yet being available, the statistics published by the NHS do not yet show the full impact of the Omicron variant on staffing.